If you resell web hosting, selling virtual private servers (VPS) can be a lucrative new strand to your business.

 If you lack technical expertise, this could be true.
 While there are step-by-step guides and tutorials available online, we wouldn’t recommend an Unmanaged VPS to a beginner.
 They’re for those who are technically-accomplished and willing carry out maintenance and monitoring.

-It certainly is a myth for Managed VPS: if your customer knows the IT basics, then they should have no difficulty using Managed Hosting on a VPS for their web hosting.
+It certainly is a myth for Managed Cloud Hosting: if your customer knows the IT basics, then they should have no difficulty using Managed Hosting for their web hosting.

 - Myth: “VPS are only necessary for large ecommerce sites.”